Gerak Khas (Malaysian Army unit): 21st Special Service Group

-The 21st Special Service Group (21 SSG; 21 Gerup Gerak Khas) serves as the primary command for the Gerak Khas commandos, with the majority of its personnel attached to this unit.
-As the special forces command of the Malaysian Army, 21 SSG operates as a brigade-sized special operations formation reporting directly to the Chief of Army.
+The 21st Special Service Group (abbr.: 21 SSG; 21 Gerup Gerak Khas) is the primary administrative and operational command for Gerak Khas personnel.
+Functioning as a brigade-sized formation, the 21 SSG reports directly to the Chief of Army.
 (Note: The "21" in the 21st Special Service Group represents its designation as the 21st Combat Brigade in the Malaysian Army.)

-The group consists of three special forces regiments, each specialising in different aspects of unconventional warfare, and is supported by various special forces support units that enhance its operational capabilities.
-The 21st Special Service Group is commanded by a major general, reflecting its significance within the Malaysian Army's elite forces structure.
+The group comprises three special forces regiments, each with distinct specialisations in unconventional warfare, and is supported by several dedicated units that provide combat and logistics support.
+The formation is commanded by a Major General.